EVERYTHING YOU NEED TO KNOW ABOUT THE COST OF COMPLETE PAINT JOBS

 The “cheap paint job” folks out there don’t focus on the first aspect, which is proper surface preparation.
-If the car isn’t sanded and prepped for a smooth surface, it will not only cause the paint job to look shoddy, but it will also contribute to adhesion problems.
-That means your paint will chip and flake off prematurely.
+If the car isn’t sanded and prepped properly, the paint job will show it.
+It will also cause adhesion problems.
+That means your new paint job will peel off or flake long before it should.

 Sanding is labor intensive.
 Every square inch of the vehicle’s surface has to be sanded, and several different types of sandpaper with varying coarseness must be used.
 There’s no way around it, and it’s back-breaking work.
 Every deep scratch, ding, and dent must be fixed during this stage or it will stick out like a sore thumb when the new shiny paint is put on the car.